MystenLabs/Sui_Owned_Object_Pools/README.md

 You can find more examples of split strategies in the `splitStrategies.ts` file.

-## Tying it all together: real world use cases
+## Tying it all together: end-to-end examples

 ### Use case 1: Parallel coin transfers service—Multiple Coins
-Assume that we have a service that needs to transfer coins to multiple recipients in parallel.
+Assume that we have a service that needs to do payments of size `50000000` MIST to multiple recipients in parallel.
-The service is running on a server, and it is receiving requests from multiple users.

 Before creating an `ExecutorServiceHandler` instance that will execute each incoming transaction, we first need to have a set of coins that will be used to do the coin transferring and pay for the gas of each transaction.